 The warranty of habitability requires landlords to maintain all utility systems up to code and in safe working order.
 It is a criminal offense for a landlord to shut off a tenant's utility service.
-If the landlord shuts off utility service, tenants should call the Oneonta Police Department in the City of Oneonta or the Otsego County Sheriff's Department outside of the city.
-A landlord's refusal of a police order to turn the utilities back on can result in the arrest of the landlord.
-Tenants should make sure to document calls to the authorities in case they need to follow through with constructive eviction (see Constructive Eviction, page 23 of this document).
+If the landlord shuts off utility service, call the Oneonta Police Department in the City of Oneonta or the Otsego County Sheriff's Department outside of the city.
+Landlord's refusal of a police order to turn the utilities back on can result in the arrest of the landlord.
+Tenants should make sure to document calls to the authorities in case they need to follow through with constructive eviction (see page 23).